coup-de-foudre/tesla_coil_fm_driver/README.md

   > resampling, so it may fail if the sampling rate (44.1kHz) is not hardware
   > supported.

+## Daemonization

+If you want this to be run on startup, copy the file "./system_configuration/fm_transmitter.service" to /lib/systemd/system/

 ## Law
 Please keep in mind that transmitting on certain frequencies without special permissions may be illegal in your country.